kweebsdotcom/kweebs.com/content/post/basic_git_commands_for_uploading.md

 draft: false
 ---

-After initial configuration of your github or gitlab credentials (see <a href="https://education.github.com/git-cheat-sheet-education.pdf">here</a>) you normally only use a couple of commands after that.
+After initial configuration of your github or gitlab credentials (see [here][1](https://education.github.com/git-cheat-sheet-education.pdf )) you normally only use a couple of commands after that.
 These are mine: